| Considering Getting a Dog Dogs are arguably one of the best companions that a human can find, so it goes without saying

 better off you will be when you finally bring a dog into your home.
 Learn all you can from other dog owners and

+get their wisdom for you.
 Do you choose a male or female dog?
 If you find your male dog

 is trying to dominate your household and he is unneutered, take him to your veterinarian and have him neutered.

+This should stop the aggressive behavior also.
 Prepare your family before bringing a dog into your home.
 Talk

 honestly about the responsibilities that bringing a dog into your home will mean.
 Divide up those